I have a proud proclamation! I love the Smurfs!

 1) Papa Smurf is such a great leader

 I mean, just consider how shrewd Papa Smurf is when it comes to Gargamel.
-I have no doubt Papa Smurf can take out Gargamel anytime, but he chose to tolerate constant threat from the bumbling wizard just so to keep his Smurfs on their toes.
+I have no doubt Papa Smurf can take out Gargamel anytime, but he choose to tolerate constant threat from the bumbling wizard just so to keep his Smurfs on their toes.
 Think about the wisdom behind this profound social engineering!
 As much as I love the Smurfs, I’m also jealous of how they have such a splendid leader to obey and look up to.

 2) All Smurfs have the perfect job

 Of course, there’s a chance you might not be given the job you prefer to do.
-But come on.
-The harmony and sustainability of the village come first.
+But come on, harmony and sustainability of the village come first.
 (In your case, country) And from the Smurfs, we all know it’s possible to be happy doing the job you aren’t given a choice of.
-Because choice, in so many cases, is a wicked seed for unproductive discontent.
+Because choice, in so many cases, is no more than a wicked seed for unproductive discontent.

 Wouldn’t your life be better if liberated from such pointless burdens?
-Through the assurance that everybody would always look the same as you?
+Through the assurance that everybody else would always look the same as you?

 Smurf Villages immunises itself by entirely removing the source of all evil.
-Through that, unnecessary social competition is also removed, and every Smurf can then just focus on the basic needs of life.
-These being food, shelter, and La La singing.
+Through that, unnecessary social competition is also removed, and every Smurf can then just focus on the basic needs of life, these being food, shelter, and La La singing.

 A while back, I brought up (3) with some confidants and received aghast reactions.
 These buddies of mine felt it is utterly inhumane to force a person (Smurf) to do the same job from birth to demise.
 To them, it’s akin to torture.

-Similarly, Vanity Smurf has never been seen doing “work.”
-But his obsession with himself is a crucial social message to other Smurfs of what fools they would be, should they choose to fuss over physical appearances.
+Similarly, Vanity Smurf has never been seen doing “work,” but his obsession with himself is a crucial social message to other Smurfs of what fools they would be, should they choose to fuss over physical appearances.
 In indirect ways, Joker and Vanity are cornerstones in maintaining the sanity and sensibility of Smurf Village.
+The decency too.

-You know, I think a lot of today’s worries come from our gadgets not working as we demand them to.
-(Every time there’s an Internet outrage in my country, there’s a nation-wide uproar)
+You know, I think a lot of today’s worries comes from our gadgets not working as we demand them to.
+(Every time there’s an Internet outrage in Singapore, there’s a nation-wide uproar)

-By writing this, I’m also not advocating you reject the cartoons series.
-In fact, I strongly feel that exposure to idealised manifestations of any political philosophy helps us to identify their shortcomings easier.
-In the case of the little blue ones, how could they possibly not feel discontent from doing the same job over decades and centuries?
+By writing this, I’m also not advocating you watch or reject the cartoons series.
+In fact, I feel exposure to idealised manifestations of any political philosophy helps us to identify their shortcomings easily.
+In the case of the little blue ones, how could they possibly not experience discontent after doing the same job over decades and centuries?
 Certain socialist concepts are inherently flawed.